kubek93/report-git-changes/readme.md

 > NOTE: Project is tested only for `macOS` users!

-This project was created to help with monotonic reporting monthly changes in projects.
+This project was created to help with reporting monotonic monthly changes in projects for company purposes.

-It is using `git log` command, example:
+It is using `git log` command:

 ```bash
 $ git log  --reverse --all --after=first-day-of-month --before=last-day-of-month --author="author-of-git-commits" -p